overviewer/Minecraft-Overviewer/docs/config.rst

     the ceiling.

 HeightFading
-    Fades out blocks according to their height.
+    Draws a colored overlay on the blocks that fades them out according to their height.

 Depth
     Only renders blocks between the specified min and max heights.